brillout/goldpage/docs/readme.template.md

 If you're curious:
 you could still have an SPA by have a single page with a catch-all route and use a browser-side routing library such as React Router.

+(FYI, a SPA is what you get when you use create-react-app, vue-cli, Webpack, and Parcel.)

 ## !VAR SSR_APP

 !INLINE ./snippets/warning-advanced.md